tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 ===

 Developing accelerators for financial computations is currently an interesting research topic both within academia and the private sector.
 Many publications are out presenting dedicated SIMD, GPU, FPGA, ASIP, or ASIC implementations aimed to increase either the speed or the energy efficiency of one or a set of tasks.
 However, due to the large variety of underlying problems, models, algorithms, implementations, and evaluation metrics, it is nearly impossible to fairly tell which implementation is “best” for a given scenario.
-Developing accelerators for financial computations is currently a hot research topic.
-Many publications are out presenting dedicated SIMD, GPU, FPGA, ASIP, or ASIC implementations aimed to increase either the speed or the energy efficiency of one or a set of tasks.
-However, due to the large variety of underlying problems, models, algorithms, implementations, and evaluation metrics, it is nearly impossible to fairly tell which implementation is “best” for a given scenario.
 Evaluating and comparing different implementations is a challenge, especially if the target platforms differ.

 The point is that not all algorithms are suitable for all architectures, e.g. Monte Carlo methods might not converge as fast as quadrature or finite difference methods, but can easily be parallelized and therefore fit to highly parallel architectures like FPGAs or clusters.
 At the same time, cloud computing is moving into the finance domain and more and more institutes are going to offload compute intensive applications to cloud services.
 It is hard to evaluate how “good” those services perform compared to optimized GPU or FPGA solutions that can be kept in house.